level23/druid-client/README.md

 ## Requirements

 This package only requires Guzzle from version 6.2 or higher.

 It requires PHP version 7.2 or higher.
+It is also compatible with PHP 8.

 ## Installation